-Cause: This alert is provided for informational purposes.
-Action: None.
 Severity: OK/Normal/Informational.
-See " Alert Severity Levels " for more information.
-Clear Alert Number: None.
-Related Alert Number: None.
-Local Response Agent (LRA) Alert Number: None.
+See "Alert Severity Levels" for more information.

 SNMP Trap Number: 901.
 See "SNMP Support for Storage Management Alerts" for more information.

-2286 Description: A Learn cycle start is pending while the battery charges.
-Cause: This alert is provided for informational purposes.
-Action: None.
+Description: A Learn cycle start is pending while the battery charges.

 Severity: OK/Normal/Informational.
-See " Alert Severity Levels " for more information.
-Clear Alert Number: None.
-Related Alert Number: None.
-Local Response Agent (LRA) Alert Number: None.
+See "Alert Severity Levels" for more information.

 SNMP Trap Number: 1151.
 See "SNMP Support for Storage Management Alerts" for more information.

-2287 Description: The Patrol Read is paused.
-Cause: This alert is provided for informational purposes.
-Action: None.
+Description: Protection policy for %1 has changed

 Severity: OK/Normal/Informational.
-See " Alert Severity Levels " for more information.
+See "Alert Severity Levels" for more information.

-Clear Alert Number: 2288.
+Clear Alert Number: None.
 The clear alert is generated when the conditions producing the current alert have returned to normal.

-Related Alert Number: None.
-Local Response Agent (LRA) Alert Number: None.
-SNMP Trap Number: 751.
+SNMP Trap Number: 101.
 See "SNMP Support for Storage Management Alerts" for more information.

-2288 Description: The Patrol Read has resumed.
-Cause: This alert is provided for informational purposes.
-Action: None.
+Description: The Patrol Read has resumed.

 Severity: OK/Normal/Informational.
-See " Alert Severity Levels " for more information.
-Clear Alert Status: Alert 2288 is a clear alert for alert 2287.
-Related Alert Number: None.
-Local Response Agent (LRA) Alert Number: None.
+See "Alert Severity Levels" for more information.

+Clear Alert Status: None.

 SNMP Trap Number: 751.
 See "SNMP Support for Storage Management Alerts" for more information.

-2289 Description: Multi-bit ECC error on controller DIMM.
+Description: Multi-bit ECC error on controller DIMM.

 Cause: An error involving multiple bits has been encountered during a read or write operation on the controller memory (the dual in-line memory module or DIMM).
 The error correction algorithm recalculates parity data during read and write operations.
 If an error involves only a single bit, it may be possible for the error correction algorithm to correct the error and maintain parity data.
 An error involving multiple bits, however, generally indicates data loss.
 In some cases, if the multi-bit error occurs during a read operation, then the data on the disk may be OK.
 If the multi-bit error occurs during a write operation, then data loss has occurred.